Children's Comprehensive Bible Question Quiz

 b.
 A man named Joseph moved the body to a tomb.

-He was a wealthy man from Arimathea, Judea, who claimed the body of Jesus and placed him in his burial cave.
+Joseph from Arimathea, who was a wealthy man and a believer, claimed the body of Jesus and placed Him in his burial cave.

 Joseph and Nicodemus wrapped Jesus' body in burial cloth and spices.